sjbennett123/polarlarp/content/policies/transform.md

 date: 2022-11-10T10:33:21-05:00
 draft: false
 ---
-## Transform Cards
+## You Have Become a Monster

 All cards are subject to Monster card effects like Celestial PVE playtest.
 Paragon/Greater Race is not considered a “monster” They embody the traits of legendary heroes of their race but suffer the “monster card” effect for Celestial PVE Playtest

-### Conditions for Transform activation
+## Conditions for Transform activation
+### Plot Only Activated

-*Plot Only Activated*: Please do not ask Plot to “activate” your transform as modules will be written with them in mind or side RP spirit quests will be handled privately.
+ Please do not ask Plot to “activate” your transform as modules will be written with them in mind or side RP spirit quests will be handled privately.

-### Conditions for Transform deactivation
+## Conditions for Transform deactivation
-- Plot Only Deactivation on conclusion of module or scene
+### Plot Only Deactivation

+on conclusion of module or scene

-- Player VS Player combat: PVP is defined as any “Hostile” action causing damage with the intent to kill, render them useless with status effects (taint blood, vertigo gas, nausea, sleep, etc) or knock the target unconscious other than stopping a berserked player.
+### Player VS Player combat

+PVP is defined as any “Hostile” action causing damage with the intent to kill, render them useless with status effects (taint blood, vertigo gas, nausea, sleep, etc) or knock the target unconscious other than stopping a berserked player.
 Your Transform will deactivate if you resurrect as well.
 Taking a killing blow or Death Spell does not deactivate your transform.
 You are still considered transformed until Plot Deactivates them or you take your full 5 minute death count and go to a spirit circle to Resurrect.
 Accidental packet throws hitting other Transformed players is not considered “PVP hostility” as mass melees get messy and unintended targets are hit.
 If this is a malicious action then it will fall under the “Hostile” category and your Transform will deactivate.
 If there is a situation where you are “assaulted” in game while Transformed and you/they ARE NOT under the effects of a Berserk or Arcane Vampire Charm then please call a Hold of you think someone violated the sportsmanship rule and a Marshall will resolve the situation on the spot.

 ## 2 Ways to obtain Transforms

-### Obtain via spirit quest
+### Obtain via Spirit Quest

-Spirit Quests are a Plot Preformed quest players can request to attune themself with a creature or spirit to grow a bond.
-Players should submit a short write up with the intent of the Spirit Quest and what creature/spirit they wish to attune to and why.
-You can obtain the Greater(7th) level transform via Spirit Quest this was with plot approval but 8 and 9 will need to be cast on you using components after you have satisfied your creature/spirits requirements and trials.
+Spirit Quests are a quest players can request to attune themself with a creature or spirit to grow a bond.
+Players submit a short write up with the intent of the Spirit Quest and what creature or spirit they wish to attune to and why.

+A player can obtain the Greater(7th) level transform via a Spirit Quest but High(8th) and Master(9th) will need to be cast using a Formal Magic Ritual and Components after you have satisfied your creature/spirits requirements and trials.

-### Cast via Formal Magic Rules with Scroll
+### Cast Using Formal Magic Ritual with Components

+This is the ONLY way that a player can attain High and Master level transforms.
+They may not be obtained with a Spirit Quest.

 #### Transform to Greater Creature